Talking to Your Kids About Illegal Immigration

 Cartels and other dangerous organizations take advantage of illegal immigration to engage in human- and drug-trafficking.
 Most of the synthetic opioid fentanyl, which is causing unprecedented deaths across the nation, comes through the southern border.

-Illegal immigration puts our biblical and physical neighbors — American citizens — in danger, suggesting it’s neither caring nor compassionate to allow it.
+Illegal immigration puts our biblical and physical neighbors — American citizens — in danger, which means it’s neither caring nor compassionate to allow it.

 To understand the potential impact of illegal immigration on American society, kids must understand basic civics.

-Our government largely depends on knowing how many people live here.
+Our government depends on knowing how many people live here.

 America’s public utilities and social programs, like homeless shelters and food stamps, are funded by taxes, which each working American pays according to their income.
 America’s political system functions based on vote tallies from districts with specific populations.

-If people have entered the country illegally, they are unknown to the government — they aren’t paying taxes and or voting.
-That means one of two things: either they suffer by abstaining from voting and using public services (including law enforcement), or they illegally vote and use public services, draining tax dollars and causing American citizens to suffer.
+If people enter the country illegally, they aren’t paying taxes and or voting.
+That means one of two things: either they suffer by abstaining from voting and using public services like law enforcement or they vote and use public services illegally, draining tax dollars and causing American citizens to suffer.

-The three S-es help show kids that illegal immigration harms everyone involved, inconsistent with Biblical ethics.
+The three S-es help show kids that illegal immigration harms everyone involved, violating Biblical ethics.

 But that doesn’t mean parents should suggest the border security system America has in place is perfect.

-Many migrants fall through the cracks — those who should qualify to come to America, but aren’t allowed in, and those who try to come through legal channels but suffer interminable waiting periods.
+Many migrants fall through the cracks.
+Sometimes, those who should qualify to come to America aren’t allowed in, and those who try to come legally channels suffer interminable waiting periods.

-Teach your kids that it’s good to lament and turn to God when broken systems fail to dispense justice.
+Teach your kids that it’s good to lament and turn to God when broken systems work imperfectly.

 No policy discussion or human reasoning will ever surpass the effectiveness of prayer and obeying God’s commands.
 If you can teach your child nothing else about illegal immigration, teach them that!